 It is clear that it is generally more important what happens inside the four walls of a house than outside.
 What the owner of each house sees from the inside is the only thing he or she can manifest on the outside.

 Think about what happens at seven in the morning when the multimillionaire and the construction worker wake up and go to work each day.
 Both are honorable people with different experiences and views of the world.
-They breathe the same air, drink the same water and live in the same state.
-Because they have different visions for their life, they manifest different results in their life.
+They breathe the same air, drink the same water, and live in the same state.
+Because they have different visions for their lives, they manifest different results in their life.

 How about two people in different homes that both make $50,000 a year, and one is in debt up to his eyeballs and one is investing in himself every month.
 Depending on the vision you see for your life, you will manifest what your mind can see.
 The internal environment you choose to see will take you as far as you are willing to go.
 Why not choose to see your ideal 100 Year Lifestyle?